Get involved and volunteer with SAS!

 Peer Helpers

-- Guides: assist students in getting to their classes or anywhere else on campus they need to go.
+- Guiding: assist students in getting to their classes or anywhere else on campus they need to go.

 Required Time Commitment: 5 hours/week (~60 hours/semester).